 What Is An Appraisal Contingency Addendum?

 An addendum is a separate form that, once signed by the buyer and seller, becomes part of the sales contract.
-Appraisal contingency addendums are state specific and allows a buyer to move forward with the purchase under certain conditions they agree to.
+Appraisal contingency addendums are state-specific and allow buyers to move forward with their purchase under certain conditions they agree to.

-If you’d like to learn more about purchasing a home, start the process today!
+If you’re ready to take the next step and learn more about purchasing a home, start the process today with Rocket Mortgage®.